ben-izd/numgrid/README.md

 You can find more solutions implemeneted in Mathematica, in [this Mathematica Stackexchange question](https://mathematica.stackexchange.com/q/270516/77079).

-Download the `.dll` file from release section and use the following command in Mathematica:
+Download the `.dll` file from [Release Section](https://github.com/ben-izd/numgrid/releases/tag/Main) and use the following command in Mathematica:
 ```
 NumGridBCompiled =
  LibraryFunctionLoad["C:\\numgrid.dll", "numgrid_b", {Integer},